Eschatologue/CM_wiki/docs/class/barbarian/index.md

 !!! tip "Weapon Mastery: Expanded"

-    In Crown & Misery setting, the Weapon Mastery feature are expanded to allow more flexibility, which can be found [here](../../equipment/weapon/mastery.md).
+    In Crown & Misery setting, the Weapon Mastery feature are expanded to allow more flexibility, More details can be found in the [Weapon Mastery](../../equipment/weapon/mastery.md) section..

 ### Level 2: Danger Sense